web4hub/awesome-ai-prompts/README.md

 5. Run `python3 scripts/validate-prompts.py`.
 6. Keep prompt content focused, reusable, and auditable.

+## Contributing

+We welcome prompt engineers, AI researchers, developers, and Web4 contributors.

+1. Fork
+2. Create prompt
+3. Commit
+4. Pull Request

 ## 📜 Specification

 - [Aura Prompt Specification](AURA_PROMPT_SPEC.md)
 - [APS-1.0 JSON Schema](schemas/aura-prompt.schema.json)

+# Built with ❤️ by Web4Hub.

+Part of the Aura Ecosystem.

+If this repository helps you, leave a ⭐ and contribute new prompts.
+# Web4Hub Awesome AI Prompts

+The largest curated collection of AI prompts for developers, creators, researchers, blockchain builders, autonomous agents, and Web4 applications.

+Maintained by Web4Hub — part of the Aura Ecosystem.

 ## License